replicatedhq/replicated-docs/docs/intro-replicated.md

 Your application can use Helm charts, standard Kubernetes manifests, or Kubernetes Operators.

-## Managing and Testing Distribution
+## Distributing

-Replicated provides the features for managing and distributing your apps, including:
+Replicated provides the features for distributing and managing your application, including:

-- Manage your releases and versioning for effective management of your product lifecycle
+- Use release channels and versioning for effective management of your product lifecycle
-- Provision test environments quickly using the compatibility matrix so that you can test release compatibility in a variety of customer environments
+- Provision test environments quickly using the compatibility matrix to create a variety of environments
-- Create and manage custom license entitlements with flexibility and granular control, including free licenses for trial, dev, and community licenses
+- Create and manage custom license entitlements with granular control and flexibility, including free licenses for trial, dev, and community licenses
-- Connect to a proxied image registry to allow customer to install without having to share the credentials to your private registry
 - Create custom domains to brand your customer-facing URLs